ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   In JSON the key should be placed in double quotes.
         *   Key is separated from its value by a colon:
         *   each key/value pair is separated by a comma.
 However, note that there is no comma after the last pair.
+*   Loading HTML with Ajax
+    -   HTML is the easiest type of data to add into a page using Ajax.
+The browser renders it just like any other HTML.
+The CSS rules for the rest fo the page are applied to the new content.
 *